curl/curl/docs/cmdline-opts/netrc.md

 only.

-A quick and simple example of how to setup a *.netrc* to allow curl to FTP to the machine host.domain.com with user name 'myself' and password 'secret' could look similar to:
+A quick and simple example of how to setup a *.netrc* to allow curl to FTP to the machine host.domain.com with username 'myself' and password 'secret' could look similar to:

     machine host.domain.com
     login myself